Home > Management > Lean > Lean: optimize to perform

 Share this page :

-Often misunderstood or even little known, lean is nevertheless a method with many advantages for business organization.
-Between the need for agility and the need for optimization, lean appears to be the solution that best reconciles these two improvement objectives.
-For ORSYS, Hugo Maisonnial takes stock of lean as a lever for continuous improvement.
+Often misunderstood or even misunderstood, lean is nevertheless a method with many advantages for the organisation of companies.
+Between the need for agility and the need for optimisation, lean appears to be the solution that best reconciles these two improvement objectives.
+Hugo Maisonnial talks to ORSYS about lean as a lever for continuous improvement.

 lean management - ORSYS

-Initiated by Toyota in the 1950s, lean aims to identification and elimination of waste.
-In other words, it involves eliminating or transforming all activities, all the time we spend doing something, all the resources (material and human) we use, and who have not no added value for the customer, company or employees.
+Initiated by Toyota in the 1950s, lean aims to identifying and eliminating waste.
+In other words, it means eliminating or transforming all the activities, all the time we spend doing something, all the resources (material and human) we use, and who have no added value for the customer, the company or the employees.

-To the term "lean", too often associated with "degreasing" activities (due to a risky translation: slim/lean), we prefer that of “slender”, that is to say: doing “better” with the same resources, while placing people at the heart of the process.
+The term 'lean', too often associated with 'degreasing' activities (due to a haphazard translation: thin/lean), is preferred to 'lean'. "svelte", i.e. doing 'better' with the same resources, while putting people at the heart of the approach.

-Thought over the long term, lean has real advantages for all of the company's activities.
-It establishes a sustainable approach, promotes a stable and collective organization, and fights against waste.
-It also facilitates digitalization by, for example, naturally pushing for dematerialization.
+Thought through over the long term, lean has real advantages for all of a company's activities.
+It establishes a long-term approach, encourages stable and collective organisation, and combats waste.
+It also facilitates digitalisation by, for example, naturally encouraging dematerialisation.

 Lean is not just for industry

-Historically, lean was first widely deployed in different industries (automobile, aeronautics, pharmaceuticals, etc.).
-Today, all sectors of activity is likely to rely on this methodology (public services, service companies, banking sector, etc.).
+Historically, lean was first widely deployed in various industries (automotive, aeronautics, pharmaceuticals, etc.).
+Today, all business sectors is likely to use this methodology (public services, service companies, banking sector, etc.).

-In all trades and in all our activities, we achieve a sequence of tasks allowing the product, service or information to be brought to the state desired by the customer: we speak of a “process”.
-Each of these successive stages brings added value but can also be wasteful.
+In all our business lines and in all our activities, we carry out a thorough sequence of tasks to bring the product, service or information to the state desired by the customer: this is known as a "process".
+Each of these successive stages adds value but can also be wasteful.
 At this stage, avenues for improvement emerge.
-However, it is this notion of optimization that lean favors.
+Lean is all about optimisation.

-Clearly, lean does not take into account an area of activity but a process.
-It is therefore applicable everywhere, all the time, provided that you understand the issues and master the tools.
+To put it plainly, lean doesn't focus on one area of activity, but on one process.
+It is therefore applicable everywhere, all the time, provided you understand the issues and master the tools.

 Lean as a culture of continuous improvement

-Lean is above all an identified culture mainly by behaviors which themselves arise from the use of tools.
-It is based on four pillars : teamwork, communication, efficient use of resources and elimination of waste.
+Lean is above all an identified culture mainly through behaviours, which in turn stem from the use of tools.
+It is based on four pillars teamwork, communication, efficient use of resources and elimination of waste.

-– to define the continuous improvement deployment policy at the company level and communicate a clear vision (for example: improve quality/reduce deadlines);
+- define the policy for rolling out continuous improvement at company level, and communicate a clear vision (e.g. improving quality/reducing lead times) ;

-– to align the entire organization towards a common objective or, in other words, toinvolve as many people as possible ; – to develop a mindset of continuous improvement.
-In practice, this is question processes and not people.
+- to align the entire organisation around a common objective, or in other words toinvolve as many people as possible develop a mindset of continuous improvement.
+In practice, this means question processes and not people.

-The launch of a lean approach in the company may encounter obstacles, particularly during transformation projects.
-Quite “classically”, we find the difficulties encountered in change management:
+The launch of a lean approach within a company can encounter obstacles, particularly during transformation projects.
+Quite "classically", these include difficulties encountered in managing change :

-– no corporate vision = we are confused;
+- no corporate vision = we are in a state of confusion;

-– without motivation = we are in a slow change;
+- without motivation = we are in a state of slow change;

 - no action plans = false starts.

-Vigilance is therefore essential at all stages of the project and, in particular, after the deployment phases.
-To sustain the lean approach, it will be necessary ensure that continuous improvement is fully anchored in the company culture.
+Vigilance is therefore essential at all stages of the project, and particularly after the deployment phases.
+To ensure that the lean approach lasts, it will be necessary to ensure that continuous improvement is fully embedded in the company's culture.

 Tools are good.
 Culture is better.

-The lean “toolbox” is rich and varied.
+The Lean toolbox is rich and various.
 In particular, we find tools:

-– strategic, like “Hoshin Kanri” to deploy the corporate vision.
+- such as 'Hoshin Kanri' to deploy the corporate vision.

 lean management 2 - ORSYS @orsys